jefmud/flask_starter_project/README.md

 # flask_starter_project
-A flask starter project with user login and registration (compatible with Python 2.7.9 and higher)
+A flask starter project with user login, registration, administration, and Bootstrap (compatible with Python 2.7.9 and higher)

 Requirements (and dependencies)

 The major libraries are:
 1. Flask
+2. WTForms
-2. Flask-admin
+3. Flask-admin
-3. Flask-login
+4. Flask-login
-4. Flask-bcrypt
+5. Flask-bcrypt
-5. Flask-wtf
+6. Flask-wtf
-6. Peewee
+7. Peewee
-7. wtf-peewee
+8. wtf-peewee

 pip freeze
 bcrypt==3.1.4